 Developed By: Committee on Obstetrics and Anesthesia

-Last Amended: October 17, 2018 (original approval: October 12, 1988)
+Last Amended: October 13, 2021 (original approval: October 12, 1988)

-These guidelines apply to the use of neuraxial anesthesia administered to the parturient during labor and delivery and are intended to encourage quality patient care but cannot guarantee any specific patient outcome.
+These guidelines apply to the use of neuraxial analgesia or anesthesia administered to the parturient during labor and delivery and are intended to encourage quality patient care but cannot guarantee any specific patient outcome.
 Because the availability of anesthesia resources may vary, members are responsible for interpreting and establishing the guidelines for their own institutions and practices.
 These guidelines are subject to revision from time to time as warranted by the evolution of technology and practice.

 Resuscitation equipment should include, but is not limited to: sources of oxygen and suction, equipment to maintain an airway and perform endotracheal intubation, a means to provide positive pressure ventilation, and drugs and equipment for cardiopulmonary resuscitation.